Football: Braswell to meet Frisco Reedy in pivotal district matchup

 Reedy’s defense, meanwhile, has allowed just 286.9 yards per game and is led by Navy commit Will Harbour.
 The middle linebacker anchors a physical Lion defense that is giving up just 23.3 points a night.

 The Lions are the reigning 7-5A Division II champions and advanced to the quarterfinals last year.
-Reedy only returned two starters on offense and four on defense, but Moore said the Lions contain plenty of talent on both sides of the ball and have players that expect to win.
+Reedy returned only two starters on offense and four on defense, but Moore said the Lions contain plenty of talent on both sides of the ball and have players who expect to win.

 “They lost a lot, but they’ve kind of reloaded a little bit because they’re a good program,” Moore said.
 “They expect to play well.
 They have some really great players on that defense, and they play hard.
 I think it’s going to be a dang good football game.”